AsyncDisplayKit/Documentation/docs/_docs/layout2-layoutspec-types.md

 The background spec's size is calculated from the child's size.
 In the diagram below, the child is the blue layer.
 The child's size is then passed as the `constrainedSize` to the background layout element (red layer).
 Thus, it is important that the child (blue layer) **must** have an intrinsic size or a size set on it.

 <div class = "note">
-When using Automatic Subnode Management with the ASOverlayLayoutSpec, the nodes may sometimes appear in the wrong order.
+When using Automatic Subnode Management with the <code>ASOverlayLayoutSpec</code>, the nodes may sometimes appear in the wrong order.
 This is a known issue that will be fixed soon.
 The current workaround is to add the nodes manually, with the child layout element (blue) must added as a subnode to the parent node after the child background element (red).
 </div>

 <div class = "highlight-group">